Your legal rights if you get fired from a federal job

 As a Title 5 federal employee, it can be disheartening and overwhelming to receive notice of proposed removal from your job.

-However, it’s important to know that you have legal rights and options to fight such a decision.
-In this article, we will discuss the rights you have when you’ve been terminated from the federal government.
+However, it’s important to know you have legal rights and options to fight such a decision, even as a fired federal employee.
+This article will discuss your rights when you’ve been terminated from the federal government.

 We will also explore how you can contest a proposed removal and how our experienced team of federal employment lawyers can help.